gautamkrishnar/nothing-private/README.md

 * <https://time.com/4673602/terms-service-privacy-security/>

 ### News articles
-* **Google faces $5 billion lawsuit in U.S. for tracking 'private' internet use**: <https://www.reuters.com/article/us-alphabet-google-privacy-lawsuit/google-faces-5-billion-lawsuit-in-u-s-for-tracking-private-internet-use-idUSKBN23933H>
+* [Google faces $5 billion lawsuit in U.S. for tracking 'private' internet use](https://www.reuters.com/article/us-alphabet-google-privacy-lawsuit/google-faces-5-billion-lawsuit-in-u-s-for-tracking-private-internet-use-idUSKBN23933H): You may already know about Google analytics if you are a web developer.
+In order to develop such a sophisticated tool, they need a lots of workforce.
+Why are they giving it away for free?.
+You are paying them with your and your user's data.
+You can easily switch to some open source alternatives like [Matomo](https://matomo.org/), but none of the self hosted alternatives provide availability and features as the google analytics.
+BuiltWith says that **69.5** percent of Quantcast’s Top **10,000** sites (based on traffic) are using Google Analytics and
+**54.6** percent of the top million websites that it tracks.

 ### Some tech stuff